 First things first: I am not innocent on this matter.
 I did buy my share of these releases and probably buy next years "What's Going On"-Issue with unreleased takes of breathing by Marvin in 4D sensurround sound.
 But with the "Record Store Day" turning into "Vinyl Tuesday" and the building of new pressing plants for vinyl, i am afraid we haven't seen the peak of this yet.
 And that actually sounds like an anticlimax.

 Originally it was like this: Record collecting starts with the first purchase of a song you heard on the radio.
-Probably a sizeable hit or a new release by an already established artist (at least in the scene that you are interested in), So grab your pocket money, go inside the store, perhaps take the chance to listen to some other releases before the lady behind the counter looks you straight in the eye.
-But this time you've come prepared and put the money on the desk.
+Probably a sizeable hit or a new release by an already established artist in the style your are currently digging.
+So grab your pocket money, go inside the store, perhaps take the chance to listen to some other releases before the lady behind the counter looks you straight in the eye.
+But this time you've come prepared and put the money on the counter.

-But however ridiculous this record collecting certainlyis (again, i am seriously affected myself), what does the Box Set stand for?
-First: it looks enormous, like an all important book (in germany, any text in a hard cover is automatically regarded as a cultural artefact of high significance) it is often lavishly packed with goodies, photos, badges, posters, a patch or badge and - wait for it - music!
+But however ridiculous this record collecting certainly is (again, i am seriously affected myself), what does the Box Set stand for?
+First: it looks enormous, like an all important book.
+(Again, in germany, any text in a hard cover is automatically regarded as a cultural artefact of high significance) It is often lavishly packed with goodies, photos, badges, posters, a patch or badge and - wait for it - music!
 Every single track the artist had released around the time of the key release, every B-Side, every radio interview someone could get hold of has been stitched together to make this look big, bold, exclusive and worthy of some serious money.
 Often the regular price starts from 50 up 300 Euro for a box set.

 Archaeology instead of music-loving